Hattozo/HatBot/README.md

 h!help
 h!kick [DISCORD USERNAME]
 ```
 and much more.
-This bot has features, but very few features such as
+This bot has features, but has a few features such as
 - Responds to you're commands
 - Fun commands
+- Can kick people that have roles lower than the bot

 Yes, this bot is not that good because it only responds to commands, and not really powerful things.